-(1) bend or fracture test are at the discretion of the Society.

-(2) magnetic particle testing may be used in lieu of liquid penetrant testing for martensitic stainless steels.

-(3) for t 312mm, the face and root bend may be substituted by 4 side bend test specimens.
+- (1) bend or fracture test are at the discretion of the Society. - (2) magnetic particle testing may be used in lieu of liquid penetrant testing for martensitic stainless steels. - (3) for t 312mm, the face and root bend may be substituted by 4 side bend test specimens.

-Figure 17 : Test Specimen for cast steel propellers
+Figure 16: Test Specimen for cast copper alloy propellers